 others ailments just from the toots we make.
 In fact, after some meals

 we can form an orchestra.
 I would be the violin, Elise the Tuba, and the

 The Kids play well together and specialize in

 spying on mommy and daddy which can be frustrating at times.
 Personal space is important and is why we are renting larger places on this trip.
-The accommodations appear to be getting larger each new place we stay which can only mean, I hope Chile has a 9,000 square foot house we can rent :) Seriously though, we have had a lot of luck finding places on our own rather than pre-booking on the internet.
+The accommodations appear to be getting larger at each new place we stay which can only mean, I hope Chile has a 9,000 square foot house we can rent :) Seriously though, we have had a lot of luck finding places on our own rather than pre-booking on the internet.
 We are able to pre-screen the areas we like and make better decisions and ironically it is cheaper.
 I have a secret weapon for getting discounts.
 I send the kids up ahead of Elise and I, to say Ola with big smiles, that is usually good for 20% to 30% off and if I am wearing short pants throw in another 10% off (Elise is rolling her eyes at me right now).

 We are having fun laughing at ourselves when things tighten up which is probably the secret to all of this.
 Having the time to spend with each other is important, spying and all.
 Hopefully, things will continue as smooth as they have been.
 In the meantime, we will continue to diagnose each others ailments :) and the kids will continue playing their latest favorite game, Charlie's Angels.
-We miss y'all tons.